Best CD Buying Strategies When Rates Go Up

 CD ladders can take several different forms, as far as how long you invest each amount of money, but the basic structure is always the same.
 You take a lump sum of money (the total amount you want to put into CDs) and you break it into even amounts to invest in different time horizons.

 Here’s an example:

-Normally, how a ladder works is that you take each CD as it matures and put that money back into a five-year CD which has a higher yield.
+Normally, the way a ladder works is that you take each CD as it matures and put that money back into a five-year CD, which has a higher yield.
 This means you have CDs maturing every single year and can take advantage of interest rates that have gone up.

 Even with CDs rates rising, sometimes the best CD strategy when rates go up is to invest as normal.

 If your main goal is to protect the money you worked hard to accumulate and not to dip into it, then a ladder of CDs that has longer maturities can be helpful in order to curb the urge to tap into the money.